Naz513/ETLCovid19Project/README.md

 ![Architecture](Assets/InfrastructureDiagram.png)

 ## Services :truck:
-The following AWS Services will be created:
+The following AWS Services are used for this project:
 1. S3 Bucket
 1. Glue Crawler
 1. Glue Database